 A vital field of poetic production, the spoken word in poetry has experienced a noticeable boom for more than half a century.
-Movements such as Beat poetry, jazz poetry, and poetry slam have given rise to extensive performance scenes in the English-speaking poetry world and beyond, that have received a further boost from the possibilities of multi-media publication, especially on the world-wide web.
+Cultural phenomena such as jazz poetry, Beat poetry, dub poetry, and poetry slam have given rise to thriving performance scenes across the world.
+The proliferation of new technologies and modes of distribution – via archives, the internet and other digital forms – has made spoken word more accessible than ever before.

 This project investigates the significance of poetry performance to recent British literary history, taking account of the aesthetic and political potential of oral performance in conjunction with the alternative institutional structures, publication channels, career pathways, presentational formats, styles, and poetic genres that have emerged from its dynamic performance scenes.
 Drawing on, and contributing to, the recent digital SpokenWordArchive.org.uk, we will write a history of British poetry performance.
 We will also conduct in-depth studies on the intersections of spoken word with literary and performance traditions, on Black British spoken-word poetry, the British poetry slam, Irish spoken word, and the spoken-word play.

 Start: 1 Sept 2021